FAQ - Frequently Asked Questions

 Many academic papers and experts in the field of FAST/SPS sintering have shown that the sintering result is only depending on the steep heating rate, the application of pressure and the sintering time.
 The pulsing has no measurable effect on the sintering result (please refer to the publications of the Fraunhofer IFAM Institute Dresden and Prof. Guillon of the Research Center Juelich).

-4. Why is Dr. Fritsch not manufacturing sinter presses with pulsed current?
+4. Why is Dr. Fritsch only manufacturing laboratory sinter presses with pulsed current?